PhantomCatz/Training/Git/Git.md

 You can modify your commit history with `git rebase`.
 You should typically not need this command, and **it should not be used for commits already pushed to GitHub**.
-This command makes everybody have to redownload the changes from GitHub, you should **only** use it for local changes.
+This command makes everybody have to re-download the changes from GitHub, you should **only** use it for local changes.